tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

 system version product F5OS-A
 ```

-The F5OS CLI is built on op of the [F5OS API](https://clouddocs.f5.com/api/rseries-api/F5OS-A-1.8.0-cli.html#r5r10).
+The F5OS CLI is built on top of the [F5OS API](https://clouddocs.f5.com/api/rseries-api/F5OS-A-1.8.0-cli.html#r5r10).
 With this same admin account, you can target the F5OS API to configure anything at the F5OS layer.
 A simple test with 'curl' can confirm you are ready to automate via the F5OS API:

 ```bash
 curl -k -X GET \